narazuke/narazuke.github.io/content/blog/noz20210216/index.md

 #### Discussion

 **If you were one of the people who got a defective smartwatch, would you rather receive a replacement or a refund?
 Why?**
-Yes I would.
+I'd like to get a refund.
 Once I received a defective product, I wouldn't be able to trust their product anymore.

 **Which smartwatch feature interests you the most (e.g. reminders to drink water, blood pressure monitor)?
 Why?**
 Reading heatbeat feature interests me the most.
 I want to monitor the changes in my heartbeat when I exercise.